rubenhm/rubenhm.github.io/blog/_posts/2014-04-01-how-to-collaborate-with-scientific-workplace-users.md

 ```

 But this does not work for SWP because in order to compile the main document, it copies the  tex file to a temporary file under a temporary folder, and therefore, SWP cannot find any folders or graphics included with
 `\input` or `\includegraphics` that are in the above subfolders.
-SWP also cannot find any `bib` files, unless the `bibfiles` folder is appropiately selected in the general settings, or the `bib` file is copied to the standard folder.
+SWP also cannot find any `bib` files, unless the `bibfiles` folder is appropriately selected in the general settings, or the `bib` file is copied to the standard folder.

 The solution, which does not require to manually edit any settings file under SWP (which does not work anyway), involves three steps: